readthedocs/readthedocs.org/docs/user/unofficial-projects.rst

 The process at a high level looks like:

-* A reporter emails us about a project they think is outdated and unofficial
+* A reporter contacts us about a project they think is outdated and unofficial
-* An RTD team member evaluates it to make sure it's outdated and unofficial, according to this policy
+* A Read the Docs team member evaluates it to make sure it's outdated and unofficial, according to this policy
-* We delist this project from search results and send an email to owners of the RTD project
+* We delist this project from search results and send an email to owners of the Read the Docs project
 * If a project owner objects, we evaluate their evidence and make a final decision